Women and HIV in Lesotho

 Lesotho’s national AIDS strategy contains a specific youth component as part of its behaviour change strategy.
 This has led to a variety of HIV awareness campaigns aimed at 15-24 year olds across the country.
 For example, the Kick 4 Life campaign, which uses football to bring HIV prevention messages to young people, had enabled more than 100,000 participants to access health education and life skills activities and connected 25,000 young people to HIV testing.

 Various communication platforms such as television and social media are also being utilised.
 For example, television drama Kheto ea ka!
 (Your Choice) has been produced by Lesotho’s Ministry of Health and Social Welfare and NAC, in collaboration with behaviour change organisation Mantsoapo, to target students with messages of HIV risk and prevention.
 Cash transfer programmes have also been found to be an effective method of HIV prevention in Lesotho, particularly for young women.

 Prevention of mother-to-child transmission (PMTCT)

-Lesotho revised their PMTCT programme in 2010, which included, based on WHO recommendations, providing antiretroviral treatment for all pregnant women regardless of their CD4 count or viral load.2 Despite the revision to the PMTCT guidelines, human resources and funding challenges prevail for the country to achieve this.
+Lesotho revised its PMTCT programme in 2010 in line with World Health Organization (WHO) recommendations to provide ART for all pregnant women regardless of their CD4 count or viral load.
+Despite the revision to the PMTCT guidelines and progress being made on the proportion of pregnant women receiving ART, human resources and funding challenges continue to prevent Lesotho from achieving this.